relaystr/ndk/doc/usecases/files.md

 ## How to use

-Files uses blossum under the hood to get, upload and delete files. \
+Files uses blossom under the hood to get, upload and delete files. \
 The default user server list, specified by kind `10063` is used for upload and delete

 If you need more granular control check out:
 [!ref](/usecases/blossom.md)